 I am an independent, private psychologist.
 I graduated with a Masters of Educational and Developmental Psychology from Monash University, Victoria, in 2007 and have been a psychologist for 13 years.
 I have always been a member of a psychologists professional organisation, currently the Australian Association of Psychologists Inc (AAPi).
-I was involved for a number of years in running local Mental Health Professional Networking groups, and founded the Victorian Psychologists' Networking Group in May 2018.
+I was involved for a number of years in running and attending local Mental Health Professional Networking groups, and founded the Victorian Psychologists' Networking Group in May 2018.

 Over the last few years my professional development as focused on Mindfulness and ACT training including completing the following: ACT for Adolescents, Russ Harris; ACT for Young People, Louise Hayes; Working in the Body in ACT, Russ Harris; and ACT for Motivation, Russ Harris,